-Citizens can check their own eligibility for benefits and services before they submit an application.
+Citizens can self-check their eligibility for benefits and services before they submit an application.
 Checking for eligibility is implemented by using the Screening feature.

 Account management configurations

 Use the following configuration properties to define the behavior of password validations for citizen accounts.